Browser Isolation Protection

 Where It Appears in Real Systems or Security Workflow

 Browser isolation appears in secure remote browsing services, zero-trust endpoint strategies, contractor environments, high-risk user protection, and phishing defense programs.
+Implementations often run the browser in a remote container or protected execution space, then stream a safe rendering back to the user.
 Teams connect it to Sandboxing, Endpoint Detection and Response, Phishing, and Content Security Policy when analyzing how web content should be contained.

 It is especially valuable in environments where users must access many external sites but the organization wants stricter separation between browsing activity and sensitive internal workflows.